-Building resilience in Hale School boys for the community's sustainable future, Outdoor Education provides opportunities to develop positive relationships with the environment, others and ourselves through interaction with the natural world.
-These relationships are essential for the wellbeing and sustainability of individuals, society and our environment.
-Students are engaged in practical and active learning experiences in natural environments and settings typically beyond the school classroom.
-Outdoor Education is uniquely placed to address the general capabilities and cross curriculum priorities of the Australian Curriculum, in particular personal and social capabilities, critical and creative thinking, ethical understanding, Aboriginal perspectives and sustainability.
+Outdoor Education provides opportunities to develop positive relationships with the environment, others and ourselves through interaction with the natural world.
+These relationships are essential for the well-being and sustainability of individuals, society and our environment.
+Outdoor Education engages students in practical and active learning experiences in natural environments and settings typically beyond the school classroom.
+Through exposure to perceived risk and removal of normal comfort zones, students discover and expose their areas of vulnerability and in doing so build resilience and confidence.

-- Develop the capacity for critical thinking and self-reflection.
+· develop the capacity for critical thinking, self-reflection and ethical understanding

-- Gain an appreciation for the natural environment, Aboriginal perspective's and sustainability.
+· gain an appreciation for the natural environment, Aboriginal perspective's and sustainability.

 Our Outdoor Education programme spans across the Junior, Middle and Senior Schools.